2 Year Foundation Programmes FAQs

 Follow the instructions, in the Guidance on How to Apply to the Foundation Programme, to link your application to another applicant.

-The character count limit for most parts of the application is 50 characters, please ensure you shorten any titles to meet the character limit.
+The character count limit for most parts of the application form is 50 characters, please ensure you shorten any titles to meet the character limit.

 You will have an opportunity to indicate that you would like to work on the less than full-time basis on your application form.
 Please speak to your foundation school at the earliest opportunity once you have been allocated.